 However, red vein kratom is also very relaxing and even sedative, especially in lower doses.
 So, it may not be the best choice for the time you need to remain active, such as go to work.
 So, during the day time, you may want to look into green vein kratom strains like Green Maeng Da and Green Malay, or faster red strains like Red Sumatra and Red Maeng Da.

 In addition to strong pain relief, red vein kratom is also relaxing.
 It can help you ease stress, anxiety, and tension.
 Red vein kratom also has euphoric properties and can be helpful also if you suffer from depression.

 If you are looking for relaxation during the daytime, consider greens.
 Green Maeng Da, Green Malay, and other green vein kratom strains can boost energy and, at the same time, also promote a calm state of mind.

-If you usually fee agitated or jittery after coffee, then consider trying green vein kratom.
+If you usually feel agitated or jittery after coffee, then consider trying green vein kratom.
 Keep in mind that you need to carefully dose it.
-If you take a kratom dose that is too high for, you may feel nauseous.
+If you take a kratom dose that is too high for you, you may feel nauseous.

 3. Increased Energy

 Green and white vein kratom, as well as yellow kratom, can help you boost energy during the day.
 So, they can be great if you suffer from fatigue.
 White vein kratom is the most potent in this regard, yet it’s not as potent in terms of pain relief.
 So, if you’re looking for both pain relief and energy, consider greens or yellows.